bbjubjub2494/httpshare/README.rst

 Building
 ========
-Building the ZIP application is achieved simply by running the ``make_zipapp.sh`` script.
+Building the ZIP application is achieved simply by running the ``make_zipapp.py`` script.
-Please read the comments in it.
 In theory, it should produce a result that's bit-identical to the one I publish.
 This is corroborated by building each release on Travis CI as well as on my machine.
 The goal is to have `build reproductibility`_.